 - Dinner.
 Check out the stunning views from the Ocean Terraces at George’s at the Cove while enjoying its seafood delicacies.
-The place also delights vegan and vegetarian day visitors of La Jolla, offering an array of plant-based dishes ranging from fresh salads, roasted vegetables, and meatless burgers.
+The place also delights La Jolla’s vegan and vegetarian day visitors, offering an array of plant-based dishes, ranging from fresh salads, roasted vegetables, and meatless burgers.

 - Sunset.
 Finish the day in La Jolla with sunset magic near the remote Scripps Pier.

 Helpful Tips for Spending One Day in La Jolla